-D. Culminating Experience: 0-6 credits
+D. Culminating Experience: 3-6 credits

+3 Credits FREN 699: Comprehensive Exam and successful completion of comprehensive exam (completed in one semester or in the summer) OR

-The completion of a comprehensive examination OR a thesis in the target language under the guidance of a faculty advisor in the Department of Foreign Languages.
+6 Credits FREN 699: Master's Thesis - (recommend completion in two semesters) under the guidance of a faculty advisor in the Department of Foreign Languages.

 The choice must be registered with the Dean of the School of Education.
-Theses must conform to the guidelines approved by the College and the School of Education.

-Theses format must conform to that prescribed by the MLA Style Manual and Guide to Scholarly Publishing.
+Thesis must conform to the guidelines approved by the College and the School of Education.
+Thesis format must conform to that prescribed by the MLA Style Manual and Guide to Scholarly Publishing.